appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user closes the dropdown list.
 For example, you could use the **onDropdownClose** event to store the selected option in a database, hide additional information, or reset the widget to its original state.
+You can also write custom JavaScript logic for this event by clicking on the **JS** button next to the property.

 </dd>